 Funding for Women's Initiatives

-80% of the top 100 firms had a formal budget for their women's initiative program, and those programs spent an average of $119,000 annually on activities for women's initiatives.
+Of the top hundred firms, 80% had a formal budget for their women's initiative program, and those programs spent an average of $119,000 annually on activities for women's initiatives.
 Put in perspective, NAWL noted that this was less than the salary of one associate.
 Among the second hundred law firms, the annual budget was far less, at $48,000 on average.

-Some additional concerning statistics on the relevance of the initiative programs to the firm as whole:
+Some additional troubling statistics on the relevance of the initiative programs to the firm as whole:

 1. Only 42% of firms report that their women's initiative is part of the strategic plan of the firm.

-2. 2/3 of women's initiatives report directly to the firm's Diversity or Inclusion Committee rather than the Chair of the firm.
+2. Two-thirds of women's initiatives report directly to the firm's Diversity or Inclusion Committee rather than the Chair of the firm.

-3. Less than 60% of firms report that in one way or another, their women's initiative is evaluated by the firm.
+3. Less than 60% of firms report that their women's initiative is evaluated by the firm.

 4. Of those firms that conduct an evaluation of their women's initiative, about half report that their evaluations are done informally, not in writing.

-As noted previously, the NAWL report considers present funding to be woefully inadequate, and recommends that firms commit more substantial funds to women's initiative programs.
+As noted previously, the NAWL report considers current funding levels to be extremely inadequate, and recommends that firms commit more substantial resources to women's initiative programs.